-I have eight categories in my reading rotation (see the whole neurotic system here).
+I have eight categories in my reading rotation (okay, nine if you count my “wild card” category).
 Here’s the best book I read in each category this year.

-Usually, my reading in this category is novels, but the best in the bunch this year was Stephen King’s On Writing: A Memoir of the Craft.
+Usually, my reading in this category is fiction novels.
+But the best in the bunch this year was Stephen King’s On Writing: A Memoir of the Craft.
 I’m not a fan of horror books, so I don’t read much Stephen King.
 This book shows his brilliance as a writer.
-It was so enjoyable that I read it like you might read one of his thrillers––sneaking a few lines at stop lights.
+It was so enjoyable to read that I read it like you might read one of his thrillers –– sneaking a few lines at stop lights.
 The second half of the book is King’s advice to make good writers out of merely competent ones.
 If you aspire to be a good writer, you’ll benefit from this.

 Scripture and the Authority of God: How to Read the Bible by N. T. Wright was the most helpful book I read about the Bible this year.
 I get a lot of questions from people about how to read the Bible, how to understand seeming contradictions, etc. I’ve referenced this book often in those discussions.
 Wright’s “five-act hermeneutic” has been especially helpful for people who are struggling to understand the difference between how we read the Old and New Testaments.

 Abraham Joshua Heschel’s little book The Sabbath changed my life.
 My family changed our approach to time as a response, and it has been one of the best things to happen to us.
 I usually highlight something every few pages in a book.
 In this one, I was choosing what not to highlight so that it wouldn’t all blend together.
 One quote to give you a taste: “We cannot solve the problem of time through the conquest of space, through either pyramids or fame.
 We can only solve the problem of time through sanctification of time.
 To men alone time is elusive; to men with God time is eternity in disguise.”